Steven Ilous

-Steven Ilous (born 2 June 1981) is an entrepreneur, director, writer, and producer.
-He is the leading founder and CEO of The Feature Inc. He is best known for his expertise in computer graphics, virtual production, and visual effects, having worked in the visual effects department on over 18 films, including The Matrix Reloaded, The Matrix Revolutions and The Polar Express.
+Steven Ilous (born 2 June 1981) is an American entrepreneur, director, writer, and producer.
+He is the founder and CEO of Feature (Feature.io), an entertainment technology company behind the racing franchise Lollipop Racing.
+He began his career in visual effects at Stan Lee Media and worked on over 18 films, including The Matrix Reloaded, The Matrix Revolutions and The Polar Express.

-In early 2015, Ilous's short film Polis won New Regency and Defy Media's PROTOTYPE competition.
-As a result, he was awarded a first look development deal at New Regency.
+As a director, Ilous's short film Polis won New Regency and Defy Media's PROTOTYPE competition in 2015, earning a first-look development deal at New Regency.
+In 2016, Mandalay Pictures purchased his science-fiction project Apex.

 Career

 Ilous has worked independently as well as for some of the leading film makers including Sony Imageworks, New Regency, Legendary, Warner Bros, DreamWorks and 20th Century Fox.

+Early career and visual effects

 He began in visual effects at the age of 18 working with Stan Lee at Stan Lee Media, where he became a Senior Animator.
 He was part of a core team to produce the first ever webisodic animated series using Macromedia Flash.
 One year later, he became a part of the visual effects team on The Matrix Reloaded and The Matrix Revolutions.
 In 2004, Ilous helped create facial motion capture technology used in The Polar Express, Monster House, and Beowulf.